OpenUpSA/openupsa.github.io/_articles/govt-law-cloud-computing.md

 Here’s what we can learn from cloud computing: **we must stop spending money on undifferentiated heavy lifting when it comes to the law**.

-Each country needs a collection of its laws that is:
+Every country needs a collection of its laws that is:

 * available to all, for free
 * openly-licensed for commercial and non-commercial use